-The grade report may be requested two regular office days after the deadline for faculty to submit grades.
+The grade report may be requested at the Admissions and Records Office with a photo identification two regular office days after the deadline for faculty to submit grades.
 Students may also review their grades using Web Advisor.

 Auditors A student who is regularly enrolled at the University may apply to attend classes without credit as a regular auditor.
 The student must obtain the written permission of the instructor, write "audit" in the place of "credit hours" on the advisement and registration form, and pay a fee equivalent to the tuition rate.
 The auditor's participation in class will be as restricted or as extensive as the instructor shall indicate to the student.